FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 Make sure to have the following packages installed before proceeding: `7z curl zenity`

 1. Run `bash <(curl -sSL https://raw.githubusercontent.com/FanderWasTaken/wine-dependency-hell-solver/main/WDHS.sh)` in your terminal.
+3. Optionally you can also run `sudo bash <(curl -sSL https://raw.githubusercontent.com/FanderWasTaken/wine-dependency-hell-solver/main/SystemTweaks.sh)` to apply some system tweaks to improve your gaming experience.
 2. Start `WDHS.bat` with [Protontricks](https://github.com/Matoking/protontricks) by double clicking it or via Lutris.

 <details>